Anaek Inc (DBA AttendanceBot) is deeply committed to protecting the privacy of its customers.

 address or other details to help you with your experience.

-When installing OfficeAmp, it would ask for the following permissions, which you consent to by installing it in your Slack team.
+When installing OfficeAmp, you are asked for the following Slack permissions, which you consent to by installing in your Slack team.

 View email addresses of people on your workspace - OfficeAmp will be able to view the email addresses of your Slack workspace’s members.